-Even if this is your first time using a course builder, Podia’s intuitive platform doesn’t disappoint.
+Even if this is your first time using a course builder, Podia’s intuitive online course platform doesn’t disappoint.
 In terms of ease, they’re one of the best platforms to get started on.

-Their features may appear limiting in some areas throughout this guide, but in a way, that actually helps course building by making it easier to understand and perform.
+Their features may appear limited in some areas throughout this guide, but in a way, that actually helps course building by making it easier to understand and perform.

-Make the course title, subtitle, input some SEO attributes, and work your way down the pipeline to brand your own videos, add buttons, and make an intuitive learning platform.
+Make the course title and subtitle, input some SEO attributes, and work your way down the pipeline to brand your own videos, add buttons, and make an intuitive learning platform.